praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 For a video tutorial, see [Creating your first property](../../quick-start/videos.md).

-## Companies

-In [!DNL Launch], there is a 1:1 relationship between your company and your [!DNL Experience Cloud] organizations.
-Companies may contain any number properties.
-Each individual property can be deployed on any number of sites and apps depending on your needs.

-Some customers one property that controls many sites and apps.
-Some have one property for each.

 ## Best practices for planning properties {#best-practices-for-planning-properties}

-Each implementation can be very different in [!DNL Launch], with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
-Using the flexible User Management features and properties, you can create a configuration that matches your workflow and processes.
+Each [!DNL Launch] implementation can be very different, with a wide variety of data-collection needs, variable usage, extensions, third-party tags, other systems and technologies, people, teams, geographic regions, and so on.
+You should structure your properties in a way that matches your company, workflow, and processes.

 Considering the following when planning properties:

+* Code structure
 * Data
 * Variables
 * Extensions, tags, and systems
 * People

+### Code structure

+Sites are based on HTML, mobile applications on code.
+If the underlying HTML templates or codebases are the same for multiple sites and applications, you may want to consider using a single [!DNL Launch] property to manage multiple sites or apps.

 ### Data